What the SEND Tribunal is — and what it is not

 Common mistakes parents make at the SEND Tribunal

-- Treating the hearing as a complaint about the LA's behaviour — the Tribunal cares about the child's needs, not the LA's conduct
+- Treating the hearing as a complaint about the local authority's behaviour — the Tribunal cares about the child's needs, not the local authority's conduct

 - Underestimating the importance of the working document — line-by-line proposals win section F appeals